Non-fixation for conservative stochastic dynamics on the line: Labeled ARW Dynamics

 Also in the Labeled ARW dynamics the $\mathbf{\tilde{A}\to \tilde{S}}$ transition is allowed to happen only when the label of no other particle at that site has the same first co-ordinate.
 Notice the difference with $A\to S$ transition.
-As observed before the particles with different first labels do not interact. \footnote{As a consequence that now we are allowed to have two $\tilde{S}$ particle per site provided they have different first label.
+As observed before, the particles with different first labels do not interact. \footnote{As a consequence, it is allowed to have two $\tilde{S}$ particle at a site, provided they have different first labels.
 Moreover, if there are two $\tilde{S}$ particles at $y\in(iK, (i+1)K)$ (one with first label $i$ and another with $(i+1)$) and an $\tilde{A}$-particle with first label $i$ moves to $y$.
 It then wakes up the $\tilde{S}$-particle at $y$ with label $i$, but not the one with label $i+1$, i.e., in such a situation we have a $\tilde{A}+2\tilde{S}\to 2\tilde{A}+\tilde{S}$ transition. }

 The system is said to stabilize if all the particles in $V$ are in $\tilde S$ state (recall that a particle that moves out of $V$ is inactive forever).
 As before it is easy to argue that as $V$ is finite and the number of particles is finite the system stabilizes almost surely in finite time.
 We define the odometer function and the final configuration analogous to \eqref{finalodo1} and \eqref{finalconf1} respectively.